EFTA Violations Need EFTA Lawyers.

 - Write a thorough and clear letter explaining exactly which information in your credit report or financial statement is wrong and why.

 - Mail your letter, along with copies of the supporting documents, via certified mail to the credit reporting and financial companies.
-This preserves your rights and leaves an easily traceable trail.
-Avoid using online dispute platforms.

 - Keep a copy of the letters and documents for your file, along with the mail receipts.